NileshArnaiya/LLM-Thematic-Analysis-Tool/README.md

 ## 🎯 Overview

-Created by **Aza Allsop and Nilesh Arnaiya at Aza Lab**, this tool provides:
+Created by **Aza Allsop and Nilesh Arnaiya at Aza Lab at Yale**, this tool provides:

 - **Multi-perspective analysis** with 6 independent runs using varied parameters
 - **Automatic reliability assessment** using cosine similarity with semantic embeddings